-- Dr Wolfram Dressler, Wolfram’s research examines human-environment relations within the framework of critical political ecology in conservation and development.
+- Associate Professor Wolfram Dressler, Wolfram’s research examines human-environment relations within the framework of critical political ecology in conservation and development.

 - Dr Lisa Palmer, Lisa is a human geographer who teaches and researches on socio-natures and environmental governance.
 Her research is focused on south-east Asia (particularly East Timor) and indigenous Australia.